Iggy Azalea discography

 Australian rapper Iggy Azalea has released three studio albums, five extended plays (EPs), two mixtapes and seventeen singles (including four as a featured artist).
 In September 2011, Azalea released her first mixtape, Ignorant Art.
 Following the release, Azalea signed a recording contract with T.I.'s record label Grand Hustle.
 In July 2012, she released a free EP entitled Glory, and in October of that year, Azalea released her second mixtape, TrapGold.

 In April 2014, Azalea released her debut studio album, The New Classic, which peaked inside the top five on the record charts of countries including the United States, Australia and the United Kingdom.
 The first three singles from the album, "Work", "Bounce" and "Change Your Life" experienced moderate success.
-The fourth single, "Fancy" featuring Charli XCX, reached number one on the US Billboard Hot 100 and peaked within the top five charts of Australia and the United Kingdom.
-"Black Widow" featuring Rita Ora was the fifth single from The New Classic, and became a top five hit in the US and the UK.
-During this time, Azalea was also featured on Ariana Grande's top five single "Problem".
+The fourth single, "Fancy" featuring Charli XCX, reached number one on the US Billboard Hot 100, reigning for seven consecutive weeks, and peaked within the top five charts of Australia and the United Kingdom.
+The song was one of the best-selling singles worldwide in 2014.
+Azalea’s newfound success was followed with "Black Widow" featuring Rita Ora, the fifth single from The New Classic, which became a top five hit in the US and the UK.
+During this time, Azalea was also featured on Ariana Grande's single "Problem", which peaked at number two in the United States and, likewise to ”Fancy”, became one of the top-selling singles of 2014.
 In November 2014, Azalea released a reissue of her debut studio album titled Reclassified, which included the singles "Beg for It" and "Trouble".
 Azalea achieved three top ten hits simultaneously on the Billboard Hot 100 in 2014.
 Her second album Digital Distortion was set to be released in the summer of 2016, but was shelved.
 The album had been promoted with the singles "Team", "Mo Bounce", and "Switch".